artalatarta/artalatarta/README.md

 - 🛒  eFrid
   - A concept of a software to support buyers - automatically generate shopping lists based on a frequency of purchasing particular products, then order at the cheapest store.
 - 🦠  Be.safe
   - A website with advanced Covid-19 statistics required by travellers during the pandemic.
-Developed with technologies such as: JavaScript, Vue.js, HTML, SASS, and Go.

 ### Skills